wilsonmar/wilsonmar.github.io/_posts/2016-08-07-text-editors.md

 ## Visual Studio for Mac #

+0. If you type "https://visualstudio.com" (the previous URL) you are redirected to:
+   <a target="_blank" href="https://visualstudio.microsoft.com/">https://visualstudio.microsoft.com</a>

+   * "Visual Studio Code" is free software for both Windows and Macs.
+It is used to develop code in NodeJs, Python, SQL, etc.

+   * <a target="_blank" href="https://visualstudio.microsoft.com/vs/mac/#vs_mac_table">Only "Visual Studio for Windows"</a> can be used to develop WPF, Windows Forms, UWP, and Desktop/mobile apps using C++.
+It is licensed (costs money).

+   * <a target="_blank" href="https://visualstudio.microsoft.com/vs/mac/">"Visual Studio for Mac</a> is used only to develop code in JavaScript/Typescript, and <strong>cannot be used to develop code in NodeJs, Python, SQL</strong>.
+It contains features of the previous "Xamarin Studio" to develop apps and games for iOS, Android, and web using .NET.

+   * <a target="_blank" href="https://visualstudio.microsoft.com/vs/community/">Visual Studio for Mac -- Community Edition"</a> is FREE software "for students, open-source and individual developers".

+   * <a target="_blank" href="https://visualstudio.microsoft.com/vs/professional/">Visual Studio for Mac -- Professional Edition"</a> costs $45/month, but a $50/month Azure credit.

+   Both Professional and Enterpise comes with licenses for Azure DevOps Basic + Test Plan and GitHub Enterprise.

+   Using Visual Studio to develop <a target="_blank" href="https://visualstudio.microsoft.com/vs/mac/unity/">C# with the Unity 3D IDE</a> requires an aditional license for Unity.

+   * <a target="_blank" href="https://visualstudio.microsoft.com/vs/enterprise/">Visual Studio for Mac -- Enterprise Edition"</a> costs $250/month but $150/month Azure credit.

+   <a target="_blank" href="https://visualstudio.microsoft.com/vs/compare/">Enterprise adds Power BI Pro, Live Dependency Validation, Snapshot Debugger, Time Travel Debugging, Fakes, Code Coverage, IntelliTest, IntelliTrace, Code Map Debugger Integration,  .NET Memory Dump Analysis, Xamarin Inspector, Xamarin Profiler</a>.
+   <br /><br />

-PROTIP: Avoid videos which are not applicable to the "2019" version:
+PROTIP: Avoid videos which are not applicable to the "2019" version:<strike>
    * <a target="_blank" href="https://www.youtube.com/watch?v=DS4zGjyo4Zs">VIDEO: Install when it was in Preview</a>  Jan 10, 2019.
    * <a target="_blank" href="https://www.youtube.com/watch?v=jUiuIAZt6Dw">Using Git with Visual Studio</a> Apr 7, 2017
+   * <a target="_blank" href="https://channel9.msdn.com/Shows/XamarinShow/Snack-Pack-12-Getting-Started-with-Visual-Studio-for-Mac">VIDEO: Snack Pack 12: Getting Started with Visual Studio 2017 for Mac</a> May 31, 2017 by James Montemagno (<a target="_blank" href="http://twitter.com/jamesmontemagno">@jamesmontemagno<a>). which covers mobile development as well.
+   </strike><br /><br />

 The following was written after <a target="_blank" href="https://devblogs.microsoft.com/visualstudio/visual-studio-2019-for-mac-is-now-available/">April 9, 2019 release</a>.

-### &nbsp; &nbsp; &nbsp; Prerequites

 1. See <a target="_blank" href="https://wilsonmar.github.io/xcode/">https://wilsonmar.github.io/xcode</a> to install Apple's <strong>XCode</strong>.

-### &nbsp; &nbsp; &nbsp; Install

-Follow along watching <a target="_blank" href="https://channel9.msdn.com/Shows/XamarinShow/Snack-Pack-12-Getting-Started-with-Visual-Studio-for-Mac">VIDEO: Snack Pack 12: Getting Started with Visual Studio 2017 for Mac</a> May 31, 2017 by James Montemagno (<a target="_blank" href="http://twitter.com/jamesmontemagno">@jamesmontemagno<a>). which covers mobile development as well.

    <a target="_blank" href="https://github.com/MicrosoftDocs/visualstudio-docs">https://github.com/MicrosoftDocs/visualstudio-docs</a> contains source files for the Visual Studio technical documentation published on docs.microsoft.com.

-0. If you type "https://visualstudio.com" (the previous URL) you are redirected to:
-   <a target="_blank" href="https://visualstudio.microsoft.com/">https://visualstudio.microsoft.com</a>

-   <a target="_blank" href="https://visualstudio.microsoft.com/vs/mac/">https://visualstudio.microsoft.com/vs/mac</a>
+1. PROTIP: I recommend using Homebrew for silent (no clicking) install and automatic upgrade:

+   <pre><strong>brew install --cask visual-studio
+   </strong></pre>

+   This installs to Homebrew's folders so that no admin privileges are needed.

-0. Click "Download for Mac" and select "Community 2019 for Mac".
+However, if you insist on following Microsoft's instructions: click "Download Visual Studio for Mac" and select "Community 2019 for Mac".

-   PROTIP: The 2019 version is also called "v16" behind the scenes.

-   The "Professional" and "Enterprise" versions cost money but provides more features.

-   PROTIP: Although Xamarin Studio is currently offered, its functonality is being folded into
-   <a target="_blank" href="https://www.visualstudio.com/vs/visual-studio-mac/">Visual Studio for Mac</a> until May 31, 2017.

-0. Click "Save" on the pop-up to download <strong>visualstudioformacinstaller.dmg</strong>:
+1. Click "Save" on the pop-up to download <strong>visualstudioformacinstaller.dmg</strong>:

    * 31.6 MB for 2019
    * 22.8 MB for preview
    <br /><br />

+   PROTIP: <a target="_blank" href="https://www.wikiwand.com/en/Microsoft_Visual_Studio">The 2019 version is also called "v16" behind the scenes.</a>

-0. Rename the installer with a suffix such as "vsstudioformac_CE_2019.dmg".
+1. Rename the installer with a suffix such as "vsstudioformac_CE_2019.dmg".

    <img align="right" alt="vs-mac-install-logo-263x303-8462" width="132" src="https://user-images.githubusercontent.com/300046/56370993-7e75bc80-61b9-11e9-8bf7-87e514e3e6db.jpg">

-0. In Finder, double-click on the .dmg file to open with the "DiskImageMounter".
+1. In Finder, double-click on the .dmg file to open with the "DiskImageMounter".

    Wait for the logo to appear.